KylerZan23/fitness-trackerV2/docs/adr/imperial-units-support.md

    - Updated to use centralized unit conversion functions
    - Displays distances in miles, pace in min/mile, elevation in feet

-3. ManualRunLogger component:
+3. StravaRunList component:
-   - Updated to use centralized unit conversion functions
-   - Input labels indicate miles
-   - User inputs are converted to metric before sending to Strava API
+   - Leverages `RunCard` for displaying distances in miles, pace in min/mi.

+4. RecentRun component:
+   - Leverages `RunCard` for displaying distances in miles.

+5. WorkoutCalendar component:
+   - If displaying run distances, ensures they are in miles.

-4. README documentation:
+6. README documentation:
    - Updated to reflect imperial unit support

 ### Future Considerations